 Should anyone avoid eating mung beans?

-Most of us should be fine adding mung beans to our diets.
-Vegetarians and vegans in particular may find them useful to make sure they’re getting enough protein.
+Most of us should be fine with adding mung beans to our diets.
+And they’re a great protein source for vegetarians and vegans.

-The only people who should be a bit wary of those who suffer from gas and intestinal discomfort – especially if they don’t eat many beans / legumes / pulses usually.
+The only people who should be a bit wary of eating mung beans are those who suffer from gas and intestinal discomfort – especially if they don’t usually eat that many beans, legumes or pulses.

-We recommend slowly introducing them into your diet – don’t go eating mung beans morning, noon and night!
-Then see how your body reacts.
+We recommend slowly introducing them into your diet – don’t go eating mung beans morning, noon and night from the outset!
+Try them in small portions and see how your body reacts to them.

 How to eat mung beans

-Now you’re all clued up on why mung beans are super good for you, let’s discuss how all the tasty ways you can introduce them into your diet.
+Now you’re all clued up on why mung beans are super good for you, let’s discuss all of the tasty ways you can introduce them into your diet.

 How to cook dried mung beans in a healthy way